swaptacular/swpt_accounts/protocol.rst

 Received `FinalizedTransfer`_ message
 -------------------------------------

-When client implementations process a `PreparedTransfer`_ message, they MUST first try to find a matching `CR record`_ in the client's database [#crr-match]_:

-* If a matching `CR record`_ exists, it SHOULD be deleted.

-* In any other case, the received message MUST be ignored.
+When client implementations process a `FinalizedTransfer`_ message, they MUST first try to find a matching `CR record`_ in the client's database. [#crr-match]_ If a matching `CR record`_ exists, the record SHOULD be deleted; otherwise the message MUST be ignored.

 Received `RejectedTransfer`_ message